 Despite some very credible sightings off Scotland during late 2003 and mid-2005 (see below), the topic went cold in the media until the summer of 2007, when two more alleged white shark sightings came out of Cornwall.

 The first to hit the headlines involved the appearance of a large animal breaching (i.e. rising out of, and crashing back into, the water).
 The spectacle was caught on tape by a tourist filming dolphins about 200 yards off Porthmeor Beach in St. Ives during June.
 When the video was played back, the gentleman saw what appeared to be a large shark breaching among the dolphins.
 The video was picked up by The Sun and made the front page of their 28th July 2007 edition.
 The stills appeared in the paper itself, while the video was put on the newspaper’s website.
 The online version of the video was understandably compressed for easy web transfer, so the low bitrate and compression artefacts made it difficult to make out the dolphins, let alone the shark.
-However, one assumes that the experts who commented on the footage, the Natural History Museum’s Fish Curator Oliver Crimmen and the Shark Trust’s Richard Peirce, probably saw the original footage, which one can imagine was of significantly better quality.
+One assumes, however, that the experts who commented on the footage, the Natural History Museum’s Fish Curator Oliver Crimmen and the Shark Trust’s Richard Peirce, probably saw the original footage, which one can imagine was of significantly better quality.
 (Having read Richard Peirce's account in his Sharks of British Seas book, I'm not so sure anymore!)
 Regardless, the experts gave the only response they could under the circumstances: that the animal in the video looked like a large shark and a great white could not be ruled out.
 That is apparently all some of the tabloids needed to hear and declared a “killer fish” present in UK waters.

 A couple of days after the original footage went public, The Sun ran a second story after they were sent a video of a shark fin slicing through the water near to where the dolphins were filmed.
 This shark was filmed by a tourist from a pleasure cruise just off St. Ives only a few days after the dolphin footage was taken.
 Once again, video stills made the papers and the video was uploaded to The Sun’s website.
 The fin of this particular shark, coupled with its motion through the water, leaves no doubt that it was a basking shark.
 Unfortunately, despite reliable sources from The Shark Trust and Plymouth Marine Aquarium stating categorically that the footage is of a 3.6m (12ft) Cetorhinus maximus, two misidentifications by people involved with shark education—one by a curator at Birmingham Sealife Centre and a second by a former Discovery Channel Shark Week presenter—led to a headline of “Girl Great white is Maneater” in The Sun.